Is Casa Batlló Worth It in 2026? Honest Review + Tips

 Is Casa Batlló or Casa Milà better?

-If you’re trying to decide between Casa Batlló or Casa Milà (La Pedrera), I personally prefer Casa Batllo for it’s colorful, whimsical design.
-But Casa Milà offers a spectacular rooftop experience with stunning views of the city.
-It ultimately depends on personal preference.
+If you’re trying to decide between Casa Batlló or Casa Milà (La Pedrera), I personally prefer Casa Batlló for it’s colorful, whimsical design.
+But Casa Milà offers a really cool rooftop experience with great views of the city.
+It really depends on personal preference.

 What should you wear to Casa Batlló?

-There isn’t a strict dress code at Casa Batlló but be sure to wear comfortable shoes as you’ll be doing a lot of walking and there are many stairs.
+There isn’t a strict Casa Batlló dress code but be sure to wear comfortable shoes as you’ll be doing a lot of walking and there are many stairs.

 Do people live in Casa Batlló?

-No, Casa Batlló is not a residential building anymore—it serves as a museum and cultural space dedicated to showcasing Gaudí’s architectural brilliance to visitors from around the world.
+No, Casa Batlló is not a residential building anymore.
+It’s now a museum and cultural space dedicated to showcasing Gaudí’s architectural brilliance to visitors from around the world.

 Is Casa Batlló air-conditioned?